Mullarkey Research and Teaching Forum

 Jocelyn Wogan-Browne (2010-2019).

 The Thomas F. X. and Theresa Mullarkey Research Forum in the English Department was first held in 2011 as a place where faculty could hear about each other’s work through short presentations and discussion.
-It became a regular event thereafter, sometimes combining with the Reid program for Writers of Color in a joint Research and Teaching Forum, co-organized by the Director of Creative Writing for the Reid Committee and the Mullarkey Chair.
+It became a regular event thereafter, sometimes combining with the Reid Family Writers of Color program in a joint Research and Teaching Forum, co-organized by the Director of Creative Writing and the Mullarkey Chair.

 Previous Mullarkey Events